42 at gymkhana

 The First Floor at The George, Marylebone

 Day-to-day Upstairs at The George runs as an elevated restaurant above the eponymous Grade II-listed pub offering food by James Knappett (of the two Michelin-starred Kitchen Table).
 Every so often, however, it transforms into one of the capital's best-kept private dining secrets.
-A truly flexible venue, there are eight private dining options ranging from the ten-seater Green Room to full venue hire for 150 – and, honestly, who hasn't dreamt of having an entire central London pub to themselves?
+A truly flexible venue, there are eight private dining options ranging from the 10-seater Green Room to full venue hire for 150 – and, honestly, who hasn't dreamt of having an entire central London pub to themselves?

-The Salon at Spring, Somerset House, The Strand
+The Salon at Spring, Somerset House

 the salon at spring